mekatronik-achmadi/md_tutorial/electronic/tutorials/esp32_install.md

 " > /etc/profile.d/idf_path.sh
 ```

-Exit and re-open terminal like previous
+then exit and re-open terminal like previous.

 ---